isomerpages/isomerpages-govtech/media/media-releases/_posts/2018-12-21-government-bug-bounty-programme.md

 Key findings from the GBBP will be shared in March 2019.
 The GBBP will be expanded to include more Government ICT systems/websites in future.

-ISSUED BY THE GOVERNMENT TECHNOLOGY AGENCY OF SINGAPORE AND THE CYBER SECURITY AGENCY OF SINGAPORE

 ---

 **About Government Technology Agency**